 Terry is one of the 54 million Americans caring for a family member.
 Over 40% of families who provide care for an elder have children at home under the age of eighteen.
 Seventy-five percent of caregivers are women.
 Part of the “sandwich generation,” many will spend more years caring for a parent than they will raising a child.
 Not only are they ministering to their parents and children, many are caring for their children’s children.
 From 1990-2000, the number of kids living with grandparents increased 30%.

-Caregiving depletes a person not only physically, but also emotionally and spiritually.
+But when caregivers care for themselves, these statistics and severe emotions can be drastically reduced.
 Because 25% of the world population is caring for someone, we all know a person in a caregiving role.

 These small efforts to care for the caregiver create a win/win/win situation.
-Your relationship with the caregiver will flourish; the family member will receive care from a happier, healthier caregiver; and that caregiver will feel cared for, too—a much needed and overdue reward.
+Your relationship with the in-home caregiver will flourish; the family member will receive care from a happier, healthier caregiver; and that caregiver will feel cared for, too—a much needed and overdue reward.

 LeAnn Thieman is coauthor of Chicken Soup for the Caregiver’s Soul and a nationally acclaimed Speaker Hall of Fame, author and nurse.
-To learn more caregiving issues, her books or presentations see www.LeAnnThieman.com.
+To learn more caregiving service issues, her books or presentations see www.LeAnnThieman.com.

 Caregiving is about more than just one person fulfilling a list of a tasks; it’s about human relationships and connection.

 Home care is not just one thing, but instead an umbrella term under which there are many types of care for many different types of needs and people.
 Learn about elder care, respite care, personal care, dementia care, and after-surgery care.

 People who are living with developmental disabilities often need a professional caregiver in addition to family member support.